One of the most poignant sites these days is a little green half-circle that encompasses…

 - Set aside a day(s) and block it out on your calendar – do not allow other people to book your time on that day.
 This day is sacred and should be free of other commitments

 - Pick a location – this is so important – the right location can make or break your retreat day.
-Get away from your office and your home – both offer distractions that will derail you from the good work at hand.
+They say familiar surroundings breeds familiar thinking which is why its critical you get away from your office for this productive exercise. even if you’re a solopreneur or you work from home.
+Getting away will remove distractions so you can focus on your objectives.
 Some suggestions include:

 - a friend’s house – when they’re out for the day.
 Ask your friend if you can borrow their abode while they are at work